 #3: BE CONSISTENT IN YOUR MARKETING

 While nothing can replace to importance of word of mouth and referrals, consistent marketing efforts are often still necessary.
 And when I say consistent, I mean it.
 This doesn’t mean to just throw out an email here and there when you’re slow.
-You need to be marketing regularly, whether with weekly or monthly emails and promotions, consistent social media posts, local events, Facebook ads, or whatever marketing works for your business, it needs to be consistent.
+You need to be marketing regularly, whether with weekly or monthly emails and promotions, consistent social media posts, Facebook ads, or whatever marketing works for your business, it needs to be consistent.
 If you automate these things and make them a part of your regular business practice instead of only when things are slow, you’ll see a regular influx of new clients looking for you to “fix” them.
 Then each of those is yet another referral source.
-You may get to the point where you no longer need to consistently market every single day, but during the building phase of your business, it is necessary.
+You may get to the point where you no longer need to consistently market, but during the building phase of your business, it is necessary.
 In all honesty, after about a year in my practice I completely stopped marketing because I was booked so far in advance.
 Even though much of my work is clinical in nature, and I had some clients come and go, teaching self-awareness and having a referral strategy kept my schedule full.

 So even if you love to solve your clients’ problems and make them feel better, that doesn’t mean you’ll work yourself out of business.
 It’s all about having a strategy in place to accommodate fluctuations in clientele.